- Home

 Hidden Vengeance in "The Crucible"

-This article delves into the use of witchcraft as a way to 'get back' at enemies in Arthur Miller's "The Crucible."
+This article delves into the use of witchcraft as a way to get revenge or "get back" at enemies in Arthur Miller's "The Crucible."

 "Riders to the Sea": Symbols and Images in Synge's Tragedy